groq/groq-api-cookbook/README.md

 ## Table of tutorials

 ### Quickstart
-- [Using Llama Guard](/tutorials/llama-guard-safe-chatbot): Use llamaguard to help prevent abuse and engagement with inappropriate content.
+- [Content Filtering with Llama Guard](/tutorials/llama-guard-safe-chatbot): Learn how to use Llama Guard to help prevent abuse and engagement with inappropriate content.

-### Function calling
+### Tool Use (Function Calling)
-- [eCommerce Function Calling](/tutorials/function-calling-101-ecommerce): Use function calling with AI to create orders and get prices on products.
+- [eCommerce Function Calling](/tutorials/function-calling-101-ecommerce): Learn how to use function calling with LLMs powered by Groq to create orders and get prices on products.
 - [SQL Function Calling](/tutorials/function-calling-sql): Use function calling with AI to run SQL queries.
 - [Stock Market Function Calling](/tutorials/llama3-stock-market-function-calling): Use function calling with AI to parse stock market data.
 - [Parallel Tool Use](/tutorials/parallel-tool-use): Use function calling with AI to use multiple tools at the same time.

-### Rag
+### Retrieval-Augmented Generation (RAG)
-- [Benchmarking Rag Langchain](tutorials/benchmarking-rag-langchain): Benchmark a RAG pipeline with Llama3 and LangChain.
+- [Benchmarking RAG with Langchain](tutorials/benchmarking-rag-langchain): Learn how to benchmark a RAG pipeline with Llama3 and LangChain.
 - [Presidential Speeches Rag](/tutorials/presidential-speeches-rag): Use RAG to find relevant presidential speeches from input text.
 - [Whisper and Rag](/tutorials/whisper-podcast-rag): Use Whisper and RAG to semantically search through podcast audio.

 ### JSON Mode
 - [JSON Mode with Health Data](/tutorials/json-mode-social-determinants-of-health): Use JSON mode to generate structured health analytics from raw data.
-- [Structured Output Generator](/tutorials/structured-output-instructor): Use JSON mode to create structured output with tools and objects.
+- [Structured Output Generator](/tutorials/structured-output-instructor): Learn how to use the Instructor library to create structured output with tools and objects.
+Special thanks to our GroqChamp, @S4mpl3r, for contributing!

 ### Multimodal
 - [Multimodal Image Processing](/tutorials/multimodal-image-processing): Process and analyze images using a leading vision model.